geovedi/book-notes/2012/the-etymologicon.notes.md

   - Story: Bishop of Avranches tested Pliny's claim with small handwriting.
   - The Iliad could fit on a small piece of paper folded into a walnut shell.
   - Feasibility experiment done in the 18th century; also done with the Bible.
-If you have more questions or need further assistance, feel free to ask!

 ## The Iliad
 - The Iliad and Homer:
   - The story of Troy (Ilium) is grand with heroic heroes and beautiful ladies.